 If you choose to join the study, we will contact you to let you know which group you have been assigned to.
 If you have any questions about the process at any time or need help with any of the information you can find more details on the study website or can contact the study team (see back page of this booklet for all our contact details).

-What happens at the end?
+AMALFI Patient Information Leaflet V1.0 18-OCT-2018 9 AMALFI Patient Information Leaflet V1.0 18-OCT-2018 What happens at the end?

-After the main 5-year follow-up phase of the study, we will inform you and your GP of the results.
+When the research study ends we will inform you and your GP of the results.
 We plan to publish the results of the study in professional medical journals and also to present them to international healthcare audiences.
 No personal identifiable information will be published or presented at any time.

 If the study shows this approach to screening appears to be successful and cost-effective, we will consider how to implement screening on a larger scale across the United Kingdom including the feasibility of a national screening programme.
 What if new information becomes available?

 Sometimes during long-term studies new information comes to light that might affect the current treatment you are receiving.
 If this does happen we will tell you and your GP and let you know how it might impact on your involvement in the study.
 What if something goes wrong?

 You retain all your usual rights as an NHS patient.
 The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this study.
 NHS indemnity operates in respect of any clinical treatment provided by your GP as a result of taking part in this study.
 If you do have any concern about taking part or if you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact the AMALFI research team, by calling Freephone 0808 164 5080 or by email using amalfi@ndph.ox.ac.uk.
-Alternatively you may contact the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 616480, or the head of CTRG, email ctrg@admin.ox.ac.uk.
+Alternatively you may contact the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 572224, or the head of CTRG, email ctrg@admin.ox.ac.uk.
 Will my taking part be kept confidential?